 Detecting Damage at a Phoenix Rental Property

 The smell is easy to detect when tenants have smoked cigarettes or marijuana.
 When this is determined during an inspection, you’ll document the evidence and then treat the property with ozone treatments, repainting, and vent cleaning.

 Then, you’ll charge the resident’s security deposit for all of those costs.

-Vaping is more difficult to determine, and you won’t automatically smell it.
+Vaping is more challenging to detect, and you won’t automatically smell it.
 This is unfortunate because the debris that’s being left behind will still cause damage to the value of your asset.
-Vaping in a property does have potential hazards.
+Vaping in an apartment does have potential hazards.
 That residue can get into the ceiling and all over the walls.
 You may not see it or smell it, but that cloud of smoke has to go somewhere.

 All of that gathering debris will be an expense.
 There aren’t any detection kits on the market currently, but for now, you’ll have to look for any physical signs that might show up during an inspection.

 Anything that isn’t part of a property’s normal wear and tear can be deducted.